amr28693/ppmi_entropy/README.md

 This repository covers the genotype analysis (GBA1-PD vs. sporadic PD) reported in the preprint.
-Molecular stratification (for example, by alpha-synuclein seed amplification assay status) is separate work and is out of scope here.
+Molecular stratification (for example, by alpha-synuclein seed amplification assay status) is intended for future work.

 ## Data provenance and acknowledgment